zkaddach/CheatSheet/OpenShift-Deployment.md

   > The used version for this is *oc v3.7.72* \
-  > Here' s the link to the [official Documentation](https://docs.openshift.com/container-platform/3.7/dev_guide/index.html)
+  > Here' s the link to the [OpenShift official Documentation](https://docs.openshift.com/container-platform/3.7/dev_guide/index.html)
+  > Here's the link to [Kubernetes official Documentation](https://kubernetes.io/docs/concepts/)

   ## 1. First hand with pods
   ### Stating with OpenShift